mietcls/docker-ember/README.md

 ### On Mac

+Mac uses a login shell when launching the default terminal app, which slightly changes the desired setup.
+Sharing the ssh-agent socket currently doesn't work, and thus requires a workaround.

+#### 1. Make your shell read .bashrc

 Docker for Mac creates files under the right username automatically.
 Mac does use a login shell when launching the default terminal app, rather than an interactive shell.
 These shells don't read the standard ~/.bashrc file, but rather the ~/.bash\_profile file.
 Make sure the following is present in your ~/.bash\_profile so ~/.bashrc is always read.

 ```